doctrine/orm/docs/en/reference/annotations-reference.rst

 Annotation describes the table an entity is persisted in.
 It is placed on the entity-class PHP DocBlock and is optional.
-If it is not specified the table name will default to the entities unqualified classname.
+If it is not specified the table name will default to the entity's unqualified classname.

 Required attributes: